Chatter Back End

 To view chatterd

-’s console output, run with sudo
+’s console output, run:

 :

-If you subsequently edit the chatterd
+If you change the /etc/systemd/system/chatterd.service

-service configuration file, run:
+configuration file, run:

 server$ sudo systemctl daemon-reload